egig/drafterbit/README.md

 ## What is Drafterbit ?

 Drafterbit is self-hosted web software you can use to create a website, yes, like WordPress, built with nodejs.
 Currently still in early phase.
-More at <http://drafterbit.org>

 [![Build Status](https://travis-ci.org/drafterbit/drafterbit.svg)](https://travis-ci.org/drafterbit/drafterbit)